CytopiaTeam/Cytopia/README.md

   cmake --build . --target install

+Create a package (only works on debian based OS now)

+  cmake --build . --target package

 #### Coding guidelines

 Please use the clang-format (.clang-format file is provided in the root of the repository), if you want to contribute in order to format your code according to our coding guidelines.